EX38 Titles and Captions

 This weeks exercise is around restricting yourself with a ten second exposure.
 Personally, I will be exploring some colour abstracts with this restriction at the beach.
 But there are so many other things you can do with a set exposure length.
 Are restrictions good for creativity.
 I think so.

-This week we explore self portraiture.
-What does a self portrait tell you about the photographer.
+For this exercise, we explore self portraiture.
+What does a self portrait tell you about the photographer?

-This week we will explore the different emotional response to colour.
-Is it a universal response or a highly personal one.
+In this exercise, we will explore the different emotional responses to colour.
+Is it a universal response or a highly personal one?
 Movie makers think it’s universal as they tint various scenes to increase particular feelings.

 Horizontal lines calm viewers according to the theory.
 Let’s see what they do in your compositions?

-Blue and Yellow is a unique colour combination in our visual repertoire.
+Blue and yellow is a unique colour combination in our visual repertoire.
 This is because we effectively have a blue / yellow sensor in our mind.
-We can’t see a blue yellow or a yellow blue.
-This week we will explore this unique colour combination.
+We can’t see a blue-yellow or a yellow-blue.
+In this exercise, we will explore this unique colour combination.

-A week with one focal length.
+Limit to one focal length.
 Sounds easy?
-Staying with it for a full week may be the challenge.
+Staying with it for a full week or more may be the challenge.

 Have you heard the rule of odds?
 A photograph with an odd number of objects is apparently more appealing than a photograph with an even number.
-This week we will test this theory and see where and when it can be broken.
+In this exercise, we will test this theory and see where and when it can be broken.